jhrcook/demeter2-stan/notebooks/005_demeter2-in-stan.md

 pystan.check_hmc_diagnostics(d2_m3_fit)
 ```

-    WARNING:pystan:Rhat above 1.1 or below 0.9 indicates that the chains very likely have not mixed
-    WARNING:pystan:4 of 8000 iterations ended with a divergence (0.05 %).
+    WARNING:pystan:2 of 8000 iterations ended with a divergence (0.025 %).
     WARNING:pystan:Try running with adapt_delta larger than 0.99 to remove the divergences.
-    WARNING:pystan:88 of 8000 iterations saturated the maximum tree depth of 10 (1.1 %)
+    WARNING:pystan:160 of 8000 iterations saturated the maximum tree depth of 10 (2 %)
     WARNING:pystan:Run again with max_treedepth larger than 10 to avoid saturation